sixswordstudio/sixswordstudio.github.io/_posts/2022-11-01-create-free-website.md

 **Note: This guide is for MacOS ([13.0](https://en.wikipedia.org/wiki/MacOS_Ventura)) users who have not previously installed Ruby on their computer.**

+## Topics in this guide
+- Recommended software
+- Install walkthrough
+- Deploy the website
+- Beyond this guide

 ---
 # Recommended software